suprema-tech/ccapi_upstream/README.md

+# Some breaking changes introduced
-# Small breaking change introduced: When a subscription fails due to the underlying websocket connection fails to open, the emitted message type is SUBSCRIPTION_FAILURE_DUE_TO_CONNECTION_FAILURE instead of SUBSCRIPTION_FAILURE.
+* When a subscription fails due to the underlying websocket connection fails to open, the emitted message type is SUBSCRIPTION_FAILURE_DUE_TO_CONNECTION_FAILURE instead of SUBSCRIPTION_FAILURE.
+* Please update boost version to at least 1.88.0.
+* Removed the spot market making application and the single order execution application.
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*